TYLearChen/Digital_Piano/README.md

 ## Project Description

-This is a final group project of EE2004 - Microcomputer Systems at City University of Hong Kong
+This is a final group project of EE2004 - Microcomputer Systems at City University of Hong Kong, contributed by KUAN-TING KUO and TSUNG-YU CHEN.

 Because of our loves of music we decided to build a digital piano by a PIC18 development kit.